When you purchase through links on our site, we may earn a commission. Here’s how it works.

 In this 4-minute video from veterinarian Dr. Jones, he talks about how you can tell if your dog has lice.

 Dog lice are not the only thing that can irritate your dog’s skin.
-Read our article on 7 common dog skin allergies and typical dog skin conditions so you can learn how to recognize the symptoms and treat your dog quickly and safely.
+Read our articles on common dog skin allergies and typical dog skin conditions so you can learn how to recognize the symptoms and treat your dog quickly and safely.
 Owners may need to discuss a special dog food for allergies with their vet.Tagged With: Skin